nextflow-io/nextflow/docs/cli.md

 **Description**

-The `info` command prints out the nextflow runtime information about the hardware as well as the software versions of the `Nextflow version and build`, `Operating System` and `Groovy and Java runtime`.
+The `info` command prints out the nextflow runtime information about the hardware as well as the software versions of the Nextflow version and build, operating system, and Groovy and Java runtime.
 It can also be used to display information about a specific project.

 **Options**